Are you a business that hires contractors or freelancers?

 The PEO model has been used with great success in the USA for over 30 years.
 Small and medium companies needed a way to offer employee benefits, particularly medical insurance, on a par with much larger firms, helping them to attract and retain talent.
 The PEO model provided a means for SMEs to band together and pool their purchasing power for these essential employee benefits.
 Today, over 150,0000 US firms now employ workers through a PEO.

-Box out: Key facts about PEOs
+Key facts about PEOs

 In 2017, the US based National Association of Professional Employer Organizations (NAPEO) carried out a study about PEO’s impact on its members’ bottom line.